 Fill 4 tall glasses with ice cubes and pour the drink over each.
 Garnish with an orange slice or sprig of mint.

 Serve and enjoy.

 - Add a bit of rum, gin, or vodka to the recipe to turn this summertime beverage into a flavorful cocktail.

 - Double the recipe and make a pitcher to pour over ice in individual glasses.

 Refreshing Rhubarb Cocktails

-If you and your guests enjoyed this chilled beverage made with rhubarb, there are a few other recipes you can give a try, all of which begin with rhubarb juice.
-(If you prefer the drink to be non-alcoholic, simply leave out the liquor and substitute with sparkling water if needed.)
+If you and your guests enjoyed this chilled beverage made with rhubarb, there are a few other recipes you can try, all of which begin with rhubarb juice.
+(If you prefer the drink to be nonalcoholic, simply leave out the liquor and substitute with sparkling water if needed.)
 A rhubarb-rosemary daiquiri combines rhubarb juice with lemon juice and rosemary syrup, along with some light rum, to make a unique but delicious drink.
 When cooked with sugar, the rhubarb juice becomes a simple syrup, which is a key ingredient in a rhubarb collins.
-And if you are a fan of sangria, give a rhubarb version a try; a mixture of white wine, vodka, St. Germain liquor, and rhubarb syrup make for a fun summertime cocktail.
+And if you are a fan of sangria, give a rhubarb version a try: a mixture of white wine, vodka, St. Germain liquor, and rhubarb syrup makes for a fun summertime cocktail.